 Here’s a list of some of the best calculators on the internet:

 You don’t need to be a math whiz or a financial expert to use these calculators, so give them all a test run to see which is your favorite.

 Using an Online Debt Reduction Calculator

-My favourite debt reduction calculator is the one at Credit Card Finder.
-It includes step by step instructions and provides a repayment schedule and a spreadsheet you can download.
-You can see from the image below, the input screen is simple and uncluttered and, includes a Help feature.
+My favorite debt reduction calculator is the one at Credit Card Finder.
+It includes step-by-step instructions and provides a repayment schedule and a spreadsheet you can download.
+You can see from the image below, that the input screen is simple and uncluttered, and includes a Help feature.